Esterello2/python-party-project/README.md

 mapping player number to counter.

 # Maze Game Text User Interface

-Collaboration with another programmer where a TUI maze was constructed using object-oriented programming, BFS and DFS algorithms, and game scripting.
+Description: Collaboration with another programmer where a TUI maze was constructed using object-oriented programming, BFS and DFS algorithms, and game scripting on Python.
+In essence, the program converts mazes represented in text files into a playable game with varying difficulties.
+A maze solver program is also included in the project.